aleifericsson/ui-showcase/README.md

 # Alif's UI Showcase
-Collection of landing pages with interesting effects, made by yours truly!
+Collection of landing pages with interesting effects.

 To view the page, click [here](https://aleifericsson.github.io/ui-showcase/) or use the GitHub pages link under "environments".